rednafi/rednafi.com/content/python/caching_connection_objects.md

 One problem with the above approach is—how complex the implementation of the `cache` decorator is.
 Underneath, the `functools.cache` decorator is an alias for `functools.lru_cache(None)` and it employs a **Least Recently Used** cache eviction policy.
 While this policy is quite useful when you need it but to cache simple connection objects, arguably, the complexity and the overhead of the `cache` decorator offset its benefits.
-There's a simpler way to do it and [James Powell](https://twitter.com/dontusethiscode) on Twitter pointed me to it.
+There's a simpler way to do it and James Powell on Twitter pointed[^1] me to it.
 This works as follows:

 ```python
 # src.py